solid/authentication-panel/oidc-authentication.md

 _This section is non-normative_

-At the time of writing, there is currently no authorization use case for a public application to strongly assert identity within an ecosystem of ephemeral clients.
-However, we do feel that this will not always be the case, and future drafts of this document may have a mechanism in place to accomplish this with client WebIDs or similar.
+At the time of writing, there is no demonstrated use case for a strongly asserted identity, however, it is likely that authorization requirements will necessitate it.

 # Terminology